Lionsberg/lionsberg-wiki/Lionsberg System of Work.md

 [[IV.B.
 Steps for aligning intention and vision]] [[IV.C.
 How aligning intention and vision relates to the Lionsberg System]]

+Note: Update this to [[Vision and Purpose]] instead of Intention and vision so it ties better into other writing.

 ## V. Analyzing What Needs to be Done

 [[V.A.
 Importance of analyzing what needs to be done]]